What Is It?

 Threatened miscarriage — A miscarriage is considered threatened or possible, when any bleeding from the uterus occurs before 20 weeks but the cervix is closed and there is evidence of continued fetal heart activity.

-Inevitable abortion or miscarriage — A miscarriage is called inevitable, meaning it cannot be stopped, if there is bleeding from the uterus and the cervix is opening prior to 20 weeks, but neither the fetus nor placenta has passed out of the woman's body yet.
+Inevitable abortion or miscarriage — A miscarriage is called inevitable, if there is bleeding from the uterus and the cervix is opening, but neither the fetus nor placenta has passed out of the woman's body yet.
 The membranes around the fetus may or may not have ruptured (broken).

-Incomplete abortion or miscarriage — A miscarriage is incomplete when a portion of the fetus or placenta has passed out of the uterus prior to 20 weeks gestation, but some of the placental or fetus remains in the uterus.
+Incomplete abortion or miscarriage — A miscarriage is incomplete when a portion of the pregnancy tissue (fetus or pregnancy sac and placenta) has passed out of the uterus prior to 20 weeks gestation, but some of the placental or fetus remains in the uterus.

 Complete miscarriage — A miscarriage is complete if the fetus, all the membranes around the fetus and the placenta are expelled completely and the cervix closes prior to 20 weeks.

-Missed abortion or miscarriage — A missed abortion refers to a miscarriage in which the fetus has died prior to 20 weeks gestation, but neither the fetus nor the placenta has been expelled from the uterus.
+Missed abortion or miscarriage — A missed abortion refers to a miscarriage in which the fetus has died.
+This means no heart beat is present when either a heart beat has been noted before or when the fetus is of a size in which a heart beat would always be expected in a healthy pregnancy.
+However, neither the fetus nor the placenta has been expelled from the uterus.

 Recurrent miscarriage — A woman is said to have recurrent miscarriage after three or more miscarriages in a row.
 Approximately 1% of women experience recurrent miscarriages.